tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs versions_behind_latest_at_ping_creation %}

 The number of versions by which the ping-associated version lags behind.
 When `version_is_prerelease = TRUE`, then this field is less than 0.

+There are some cases when `version_is_prerelease = FALSE` and the field is still lower than 0.
+These cases where manually set to zero in the data model.

 {% enddocs %}